alwz1/Recommendations_with_IBM/README.md

 python 3.7.4

 ### Project Motivation<a name="project_motivation"></a>
-To make recommendations about new articles based on the analysis of users' interactioins with articles.
+To make recommendations about new articles to users on IBM Watson Studio platform.

 ### File Descriptions<a name="file_descriptions"></a>